 - Lead scoring

-This CRM helps enterprises to build relations via a central repository for all the customer data which helps to extract key insights which enables a better understanding of the customer needs.
+This CRM helps enterprises to build relations via a central repository for all the customer data which helps to extract key insights that enable a better understanding of the customer needs.

 This central repository also enables a 360-degree view where all the insights are in one place waiting to be turned in actions.